 Key to achieving our mission, “Championing Women Leaders”, are our corporate sponsors.
 Their generosity not only provides financial support, but also positions them on the leading edge of the nationwide discussion of diversity in corporate board rooms and executive suites.
 We encourage like-mind businesses to join them.

 Through Network 2000, our members combine their energies in advocating the advancement of women to corporate boards of directors and executive suites.
-In cooperation with the Greater Baltimore Committee, we present “Building the Pipeline to the C-Suite & the Boardroom.”
+In cooperation with the Greater Baltimore Committee, we present “Board Leadership Forum.”
 Open to the public, this annual event provides a forum for education and open discussion about the opportunities and challenges that await women who serve or wish to serve on corporate boards.
 In addition, we publish an annual Census Report to communicate our findings and analysis of the status of women on corporate boards in Maryland.
 It is the only report of its kind in the state.

 In the USA, the percentage of women directors in publicly held companies has hovered between 15 and 16 percent for close to ten years.
 In 2012, the percentage in Maryland rose above 10% for the first time.
 Findings such as these emphasize the continuing importance of Network 2000’s mission and reaffirm our determination to work with other business leaders and institutions to increase the number of women in corporate leadership and board rooms.